mongelly/stormbreaker-feedelegation-serve/README.md

 ### 1. Development of calculate node

-The project already includes some base and common nodes.
+The project already includes some base and common units.

-- base calculate nodes
+- base calculate units

-    project path: `/src/utils/calculateEngine/baseCalculateNode`
+    project path: `/src/utils/calculateEngine/src/builtinUnits`

-    includes some logical operations nodes.
+    includes some logical operations units.
   - `Normal`
   - `And`
   - `Or`
   - `Not`

-- request filter node
+- request filter units

-  project path:`/src/server/requestFilter/nodes`
+  project path:`/src/server/requestValidation/units`

   includes some common request filter nodes.
-  - `GasMax`
+  - `GasLimit`
   - `GoogleRecaptchaCheck`
   - `SingleAddressCallLimit`
   - `SmartContractWhiteList`
   - `TxOriginWhiteList`
-  - `TxTargetWhiteList`

-Each node has a unique ID - nodeID, if the nodes can't meet the needs of your dApp, you can implement your own.
-However, it needs to follow the `BaseCalculateNode` abstract class, and add to the project.
+Each unit has a unique ID - unitID, if the units can't meet the needs of your dApp, you can implement your own, it needs to follow the `BaseRequestValidationUnit` abstract class, and add to the project.

-Some nodes have an instance json config.
+Some units have an instance json config.
 A node can be configured for different instance json config to adapt to different dApps.

 ### 2. Register a new appid